johndarrel/hide-my-wp/readme.txt

 * Update - Compatibility with Really Simple SSL plugin
 * Update - New UX for better understanding of the redirects in Hide My WP > Tweaks
 * Update - Compatibility with WPML when setting custom wp-admin and admin-ajax
-* Update - Compatibility with WPML when RTL languages are set in dashboard
+* Update - Compatibility with WPML when RTL languages are set in the dashboard
 * Update - Compatibility with bbPress plugin
 * Update - Compatibility with JetPack plugin
 * Update - Compatibility with Newspaper theme on XMLWPC.php access
 * Update - Added Compatibility with WP 5.5.3

 = 4.1.01 (26 Oct 2020 ) =
-* Update - Extra caching in htaccess when "Optimize CSS and JS Files" is activated
+* Update - Extra caching in .htaccess when "Optimize CSS and JS Files" is activated
 * Update - Do not cache if already cached by WP-Rocket or WP Fastest Cache
 * Update - Added Login and Logout redirects for each user role
 * Update - New UX for better understanding of the redirects